Data Protection Officer

 nurtureuk uses internet service providers and servers located in the UK or the European Economic Area (EEA).
 We’ll ensure that your personal information related to your use of this website is held by those internet service providers, in compliance with UK data protection regulations, including the Data Protection Act 2018 and the UK GDPR.

-How we store and process information related to use of nurtureuk services
+How we store and process your data, and sub-processors we use

-Depending on the nurtureuk services you use, buy, or sign up for on this website, your personal information may be transferred, stored or processed in other systems, by other data processors, and in other locations.
+Depending on the nurtureuk services you use, buy, or sign up for on this website, your personal information, or the personal information of others you are working on behalf of, may be transferred, stored or processed in other systems, by other data processors, and in other locations.
+If you express an interest in a product, service or campaign, ask for information on the charity, or apply for a job or role with the charity, your personal information may also be transferred, stored or processed in other systems, by other data processors, and in other locations.

 When we use the services of other data processors, we do so to fulfill our obligations under the terms and conditions of the services we provide, and in the legitimate interests of developing our charity, and improving your use of our products and services.